qbzgrp/qbzgrp.github.io/content/authors/Vivek Sarohi/_index.md

 ---
 # Display name
-title: Ashraf Alsagheer
+title: Vivek Sarohi

 # Full Name (for SEO)
-first_name: Ashraf
+first_name: Vivek
-last_name: Alsagheer
+last_name: Sarohi

 # Is this the primary user of the site?
 superuser: false